Gozo & Comino

 Holidays in Gozo are fast becoming a popular choice for many who have visited Malta's second most inhabited Island on a previous visit.
 In terms of population, Malta is the most inhabited, with Gozo having 37,000 residents, whilst Comino having only 4 full time residents.

 Gozo, with tiny Comino is a place to escape to at any time of the year, even if you are on holiday in Malta.
-Accommodation is mainly provided in Gozo farmhouses and apartments as there is ony a small number of hotels in Gozo.
+Accommodation is mainly provided in Gozo farmhouses and holiday apartments as there is ony a small number of hotels in Gozo.
 The people are welcoming and friendly, the countryside both dramatic and picturesque and if you want to get away from it all, you can.
 It has all the essential ingredients that make Gozo an ideal holiday destination.

 Gozo has a lot to offer, with some dive sites that are considered to be amongst the best dive sites in the world due to several historical wrecks in the areas.
 Gozo's coast has a variety of secluded bays, coves and beautifull inlets with natural caves and exotic landscapes.
 The surrounding mediterranean sea around Gozo has an abundance of marine life including some coral found atthe Azure Window, that enjoy some spectacular scenery from all sides of the island.
 Scuba Divers often claim to discover new historical artifacts and items of historical value.
 The crystal clear waters offer fantaistic visibility and sea temperatures rarely go lower than around 15 degrees.
 Gozo also offers some great country Walks most enjoyable between april and late October when the Gozitan countryside springs to life offering majestic panoramas and scenery.
 The island is known to be so much greener than its sister mainland island of Malta .
 On Gozo, whether your interest lies in water sports, sailing, swimming, snorkeling or simply lazing in the sun, theres lots to see and do from rock climbing, hiking, paragliding, deep sea fishing, wining and dining or enjoying the local folklore, festas and a wealth of historic sites.
 Gozo also has its own nightlife, with some excellent pubs, bars and restaurants, clubs and discos.